TechHubHQ/MMP/README.md

 ControlApp --start all
 ```

-for further information about what ControlApp does be checked in usage of the script by following the below command
+for further information about what ControlApp does can be checked in usage of the script by following the below command

 ```bash
 ControlApp --help